 Key Findings – Severe Sepsis Patient Information

-- From 2015 to 2022, the average length of stay for severe sepsis decreased from 11.2 days to 10.4 days.
-The median charge per day increased by 26.3 percent from 2015 to 2022 (charges may not reflect the actual cost paid by the patient or insurer).
+- From 2016 to 2023, the average length of stay for severe sepsis decreased from 11.1 days to 9.7 days.
+The median charge per day increased by 27.2 percent in the same period (charges may not reflect the actual cost paid by the patient or insurer).

-- With the introduction of hospice care as a discharge category in 2015, there was a reduction in the number of deaths in each of the six other categories, with the greatest decrease in deaths in the skilled nursing category.
-In 2021, most severe sepsis patients who died within 30 days following discharge died at hospice care facilities (51.6 percent), followed by skilled nursing facilities (20.6 percent), and home health service organizations (10.8 percent).
+- In 2022, most severe sepsis patients who died within 30 days following discharge died at hospice care facilities (51.4 percent), followed by skilled nursing facilities (21.5 percent), and home health service organizations (11.1 percent).

-- The percentage of hospital-acquired severe sepsis patients among those who died within 30 days of discharge decreased from 2015 to 2021, while the share who acquired severe sepsis outside the hospital increased.
+- The percentage of hospital-acquired severe sepsis patients among those who died within 30 days of discharge increased from 8.3 percent to 8.9 percent from 2016 to 2022, while the share who acquired severe sepsis outside the hospital decreased.

 Medicare includes: Medicare Advantage, traditional Medicare.
 Medi-Cal includes: Medi-Cal managed care, fee-for-service Medi-Cal.
 Private Coverage includes: employer group coverage, individual coverage (including coverage purchased through Covered California), organized charity payers (e.g., March of Dimes, Shriners).
 Uninsured includes: uninsured patients, as well as instances when insurance does not cover the treatment, or the patient would like to keep the medical procedure private.